mcmasterml/eyespy/README.md

 It's live!

-You can run a local deployment by cloning this repository and following these steps:
+Alternatively, you can run a local deployment by cloning this repository and following these steps:

 1. Install [Docker](https://docs.docker.com/engine/install/), Start the Docker Daemon and ensure it is running.
 2. `cd` into the clone of this directory